 “And what about Adam Saber?”

 “He would be dead.
-It is physically impossible for the House of Saber to side with or against any kingdom.”
-Graswald stared at Gerard as if he had told him he didn’t know how to bind his shoes.
+His vow of absolute neutrality makes it impossible for him to side with or against any kingdom.”
 His gaze switched back to the President.
 “And what is the reason you told us about the princess’ status?
 Proof, you trust us?”

 “Donnerschlag.
 We want you to follow Skyfrost.
 Just keep an eye on them.
 They should trust you, and in case it turns out- “